ljwilliams09/Attributes-Effect-on-OOD-Performance/README.md

    After we have established a task is OOD, we want to ensure that the VQAScore method is able to reliably distinguish between images that successful accomplish the task, and images that fail at the task.\

    For this, we use the VQAScore in the `t2v_metrics` folder. `t2v_metrics` is a submodule of another repository and specific directions can be found in the README.md [here](https://github.com/linzhiqiu/t2v_metrics).
+Make sure to cd into `VQAScore` to run it.
 The simple directions for setup are as follows: \

    ```python
      git clone https://github.com/linzhiqiu/t2v_metrics